PlayEveryWare/eos_plugin_for_unity/docs/iOS/readme_iOS.md

 ## Samples

 You can follow the standard <a href="/readme.md#samples">Samples</a> process.
-> :heavy_exclamation_mark: Due to the limitations of phones, the EOS Overlay is not set to be openable by a physical button.
+> :heavy_exclamation_mark: The EOS Overlay is not implemented yet.
+But when it is due to the limitations of phones, the EOS Overlay is not set to be openable by a physical button.

 <br />